Gepasi has not been updated since 2002. It has been superseded by COPASI which you should use instead.

-Gepasi is a software package for modeling biochemical systems.
-It simulates the
+Gepasi is an old software package for modeling biochemical systems in Microsoft

 Gepasi simplifies the task of model building by assisting the user in translating